stephane-caron/capture-walkgen/doc/src/index.rst

 Zero-step capturability is handled by the `ZeroStepController` class:

-.. autoclass:: capture_walking.ZeroStepController
+.. autoclass:: capture_walkgen.ZeroStepController

 The target contact is set independently by calling:

-.. automethod:: capture_walking.ZeroStepController.set_contact
+.. automethod:: capture_walkgen.ZeroStepController.set_contact

 The ``pendulum`` reference to the inverted pendulum model is used to update the CoM state (position and velocity) when computing control inputs:

-.. automethod:: capture_walking.ZeroStepController.compute_controls
+.. automethod:: capture_walkgen.ZeroStepController.compute_controls

 These two inputs can then be sent to the IPM for zero-step capture.